boazbk/crypto/lec_04_pseudorandom-functions.md

 ![The Google Authenticator app is one popular example of a one-time password scheme using pseudorandom functions.
 Another example is RSA's SecurID token.](../figure/google-authenticator.jpg){#tmplabelfig  .margin}

-_Why is this secure?_ The key to understanding schemes using pseudorandom functions is to imagine what would happen if instead of a _pseudo_ random function, $f_s$ would be an _actual_ random function.
+_Why is this secure?_ The key to understanding schemes using pseudorandom functions is to imagine what would happen if $f_s$ was be an _actual_ random function instead of a _pseudo_ random function.
 In a truly random function, every one of the values $f_s(0),\ldots,f_s(2^n-1)$ is chosen independently and uniformly at random from $\{0,1\}$.
 One useful way to imagine this is using the concept of "lazy evaluation".
 We can think of $f_S$ as determined by tossing $2^n$ different coins for the values $f(0),\ldots,f(2^n-1)$.
 Now consider the case where we don't actually toss the $i^{th}$ coin until we need it.